-Students with bona fide reasons, such as illness or parental leave, for not registering in 1.0 unit in any academic calendar year (September to August) must apply for a leave of absence from the program by submitting a Request for Leave of Absence form, available online at msvu.ca/en/home/programsdepartments/graduatestudiesgen eralinformation, to the Dean of Graduate Studies, prior to the start of the semester in which the leave begins.
-Students may normally be granted a leave for up to twelve months only once in their program.
-Students on leave of absence are not entitled to University services nor to any kind of supervision during the period of their leave.
+Students with bona fide reasons, such as illness or parental leave, for not registering in 1.0 unit in any academic calendar year (September to August) must apply for a leave of absence from the program by submitting a Request for Leave of Absence form, available online at msvu.ca/en/home/programsdepartments/graduatestudiesgen eralinformation, to the Dean of Graduate Studies, Chair of the Graduate Studies Program & Policy Committee, prior to the start of the semester in which the leave begins.
+Prior to consideration of a leave of absence request students must discuss the request with their Thesis Supervisor (if applicable) and the Graduate Program Coordinator and establish a timeline for completion of their program of study.
+This timeline must be included with the request for a leave of absence.
+Students may normally be granted a leave for twelve months only once in their program.
+Students on leave of absence will not be permitted access to University services such as library privileges or e-mail nor be entitled to any kind of supervision during the period of their leave.